Aahil13/Node-docs/docs/docs/README.md

 - **Join**: Understand how to perform join operations to combine data from multiple tables in MySQL using Node.js.
 - **Delete**: Explore how to delete records from a MySQL database using Node.js.

-## Raspberry Pi

-In the [Raspberry Pi](/docs/RaspberryPi/Install_RaspberryPi) section, you'll discover Node.js applications on Raspberry Pi.
-Topics include:

-- **WebSockets**: Learn about implementing WebSocket communication in Node.js on Raspberry Pi for real-time data exchange.
-- **Blinking LED**: Explore how to control GPIO pins on Raspberry Pi using Node.js to create simple hardware projects.

 ::: important Get ready to level up your Node.js skills with our comprehensive documentation! 🚀
 :::